Return to the Newsroom

 Informing the employee

-No later than one month from the beginning of the commencement of the employment, the employer must inform the employee of the detailed content of the employment:
+No later than seven days from the commencement of the employment, the employer must inform the employee of the detailed content of the employment:

 • Designation of the type and place of work